When to visit the vet?

 Outlook on current research

-Hydronephrosis in dogs is an area of intense research to understand the causes and best treatment methods for this condition.
-Current studies focus on the genetic factors that may contribute to susceptibility to hydronephrosis.
-In particular, researchers are investigating whether certain breeds are more likely to develop hydronephrosis due to genetic predispositions.
-These genetic studies could lead to predictive tests in the long term that make it possible to identify at-risk dogs early and take preventive measures.
+Hydronephrosis in dogs is an area of intensive research to understand the causes and best treatment methods for this condition.
+Current studies focus on genetic factors that may contribute to susceptibility to hydronephrosis.
+Researchers are specifically investigating whether certain breeds are more likely to develop hydronephrosis due to genetic predispositions.
+In the long term, these genetic studies could lead to predictive tests that allow at-risk dogs to be identified early and preventive measures to be taken.

 Another important area of research is the development of advanced imaging techniques for better diagnosis of hydronephrosis.
-Traditionally, the diagnosis has been made using ultrasound and X-rays, but new technologies such as magnetic resonance imaging (MRI) and computed tomography (CT) offer more detailed insights into the kidney structure and the underlying problems.
+Traditionally, diagnosis was made using ultrasound and X-rays, but new technologies such as magnetic resonance imaging (MRI) and computed tomography (CT) offer more detailed insights into kidney structure and underlying problems.
 These technologies enable a more accurate diagnosis and thus more targeted treatment approaches.

 Another promising research approach is regenerative medicine.
-This involves investigating whether stem cell therapies can help repair damaged kidney tissue and improve Kidney function impaired.
-These therapies are still in an early stage of development, but could play an important role in the treatment of hydronephrosis in the future.
+This involves investigating whether stem cell therapies can help repair damaged kidney tissue and improve kidney function.
+These therapies are still in an early stage of development but could play an important role in the treatment of hydronephrosis in the future.